apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

 method on those objects, which works the same as ``__arrow_c_array__`` except for returning a ArrowDeviceArray structure instead of a ArrowArray structure:

-.. py:method:: __arrow_c_device_array__(self, requested_schema=None)
+.. py:method:: __arrow_c_device_array__(self, requested_schema=None, **kwargs)

     Export the object as a pair of ArrowSchema and ArrowDeviceArray structures.

     :param requested_schema: A PyCapsule containing a C ArrowSchema representation of a requested schema.
 Conversion to this schema is best-effort.
 See `Schema Requests`_.
     :type requested_schema: PyCapsule or None
+    :param kwargs: Additional keyword arguments should only be accepted if they have a default value of ``None``, to allow for future addition of new keywords.
+        See :ref:`arrow-pycapsule-interface-device-support` for more details.

     :return: A pair of PyCapsules containing a C ArrowSchema and ArrowDeviceArray, respectively.
 The schema capsule should have the name ``"arrow_schema"``